mothmane/resilience4j-demo/README.md

 }
 ```

-below a simple controller for the two clients
+below a simple controller using the two clients

 ```java